-Our Casualty and Specialty segment also offers certain casualty insurance products, including general liability and professional liability lines of business.
-Syndicate 1458 also writes business through delegated authority arrangements.
+Our Casualty and Specialty segment also offers certain insurance products, including excess and surplus, general liability and professional liability lines of business, primarily through delegated authority arrangements.
 We write this business in a similar manner to our reinsurance business, and view it through a reinsurance lens, with a focus on approaching it as a portfolio of risks.